Tuesday, March 11, 2025

 So, the next time you find yourself near a Roulette table, go ahead and look (single zero wheel? double zero?), then take a spin.

-Always remember the odds are stacked against you.
-There is still that chance for a win, big or small.
+Always remember that the odds are stacked against you.
+There is still a chance for a win, big or small.
 Just enjoy the dizzying spectacle of chance, the nail-biting anticipation, and maybe, just maybe, you’ll walk away with a great story to tell.

 Wednesday, January 15, 2025